microsoft/LightGBM/docker/gpu/README.md

-# Dockerfile for LightGBM supporting GPU with Python
+# Dockerfile for LightGBM GPU Version with Python

 A docker file with LightGBM utilizing nvidia-docker.
 The file is based on the nvidia/cuda:8.0 image.
 LightGBM can be utilized in GPU and CPU modes and via Python (2.7 & 3.5)